 Dental bridges are a fixed method of replacing one or more teeth.
 There are different types of bridges and the type recommended depends on individual circumstances.

 A bridge will improve your smile as the gaps in your mouth are replaced and also improve your chewing ability and speech.
+For more information please check out our Patient Information Leaflet below:

 A denture is a removable appliance worn to replace missing teeth.
 Replacing missing teeth can be important for both your health and appearance.